-Security "syllogism" (after Doctorow):
+Security "syllogism" (attributed to: politicians):

 - 1. We must do something

 - 2. This is something

 - 3. Therefore we must do this.

 - Example: airport security

 - Example: external vs. internal threats

 Failure: Risk compensation

 - Some benefits of security are taken back by riskier behavior

 - Example: H-Day in Sweden

 - We'll return to human factors later